ByteChain-Labs/ByteChain-Testnet-Alpha/README.md

 ## Key Features of Testnet Alpha

-- **Native Token Transfer**: ByteChain Testnet Alpha supports basic transfers of the native token `ByteToken` between accounts.
+- **Native Token Transfer**: ByteChain Testnet Alpha supports basic transfers of the native token `Byte` between accounts.
 - **Initial Testing Environment**: Aimed at developers and testers to familiarize themselves with ByteChain’s underlying technology and test token transfer operations.
 - **Open Source**: All code is open for review, testing, and contributions.